Request a Consultation

 Why Sell Estate Real Property at Auction in Montana?

-Traditional listings can drag on for months while the estate remains open and carrying costs accumulate.
+A traditional listing can drag on for months while the estate remains open and carrying costs accumulate.
 Auction closes the chapter cleanly.

 Documents Fair Market Value

-Sells As-Is — No Repairs Required
+Sells As-Is, No Repairs

 Splits Proceeds Cleanly Among Heirs